chain4travel/camino-messenger-protocol/spec/service-tags.md

 ## Service Blockchain Interaction

-The `on-chain` tag identifies if the service does any on-chain action.
-Possible values are `true` and `false`, with `false` being default if the tag is omitted.
+The `on-chain` tag indicates whether the service interacts with the blockchain in any way.
+Possible values are `true` and `false`, with `false` as the default if the tag is omitted.

-- `false` - For services that **do not** trigger any on-chain action (e.g., search, list, info)
+- `false` - For services that **do not** interact with the blockchain (e.g., search, list, info)
-- `true` - For services that does some kind of on-chain action (e.g., mint, cancellation)
+- `true` - For services that involve any on-chain interaction, including read or write actions (e.g., listening for events, minting, cancellation)

 ## Examples